 Ensure that complete records are available to the individual or individuals preparing the annual financial statements.

 Assure that the library is following appropriate financial policies and that the Library Manager and/or other qualified staff perform financial functions.

 Understand regulatory and legal requirements for financial accounting and standards of practice for nonprofit organizations.

 Members of the Board of Trustees are covered by the Library’s Director and Officers Liability Policy, including their liability resulting from either institutional or individual lawsuits.

 Article VIIII – AMENDMENTS & PERIODIC REVIEW

-The bylaws of the Morrisville Public Library will be periodically reviewed by the Board of Trustees at least once every four (4) years.
+The bylaws of the Morrisville Public Library will be periodically reviewed by the Board of Trustees at least once every five (5) years.

 updated and adopted November 20, 2015; updated and adopted September 15, 2016, updated and adopted May 16, 2023